David4bay/Amqey-test-david-bayode/README.md

 - Global Dev Run

-In the root folder where the backend and mobile folders are located run: `npm run all`
+In the root folder where the backend and mobile folders are located run: `npm run all` , when Metro Bundler starts, select the platform to run the react native app.

 - Backend Installation: